-These cookies are also naturally gluten free, for those of you who can’t have wheat or for those of you trying to appease a gluten free friend but still wanting something equally delicious for yourself – these cookies are it!
-And if you’re timid of gluten free – I’m going to stop you right there.
-Bake these cookies and I bet you won’t even be able to tell they are gluten free.
+These Almond Joy Cookies are naturally gluten free, for those of you who can't have wheat or for those of you trying to appease a gluten free friend but still wanting something equally delicious for yourself – these cookies are it!
+And if you're timid of gluten free – I'm going to stop you right there.
+Bake these cookies and I bet you won't even be able to tell they are gluten free.

 Why use organic ingredients in this recipe?
 You all know I’m a huge organic advocate, and I bet you may be thinking sometimes, Why would I even bother to use organic ingredients in something that is so sweet and indulgent?
 But, that is the exact reason why you should use organic ingredients!
 Sweet things need to have flavor in order to be good, otherwise they are just sweet and they don’t taste like much else.
 Organic ingredients are more pure than conventional ones, therefore they actually have more flavor than the non organic options.
 Say it with me, organic means more flavor!
 And not just more flavor but a more true and pure flavor.
 And organic ingredients are much healthier for you to eat in general as they do not contain GMOs or anything artificial.
 Plus, you are being environmentally friendly when you choose organic ingredients!